beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 ##### Per node processes
 - **Stage 1:** List each type of process we track.

-- - List of per ID processes:
+- - List of per ID processes (1 per id in entire cluster):
 - - - ConsulServer
 - - - LobbyThrottleServer
 - - - AccoladeChatServer
 - - - QueueServer
-- - List of singular processes:
+- - List of singular processes (1 per node but written to not be cross-cluster):
 - - - CoordinatorServer
 - - - AccoldeBotServer
 - - - AutomodServer
-- - Processes that don't track their PIDs
+- - Processes that don't track their PIDs (need to be written to not be cross-cluster):
 - - - TelemetryServer
 - - - SpringTelemetryServer
 - - - AchievementServer